adamdehaven/shared-ui-components/README.md

 > **Note**: more info to come

-All packages should be created utilizing the `pnpm run create-package` CLI.
+All packages must be created utilizing the `pnpm run create-package` CLI.
 [See here for more details.](./docs/creating-a-package.md#required-use-the-provided-cli-to-scaffold-your-new-package)

 ### Requirements